-Is High-Speed Internet Service Available on Business Jets?
+The Availability of High-Speed Internet Service on Business Jets

 The approximate cost of airborne wifi is around $100,000 per aircraft.
 Airlines recoup this expense through revenue sharing with Aircell.
 Most private jet operators offer the service to ensure repeat business but do not share in the revenues.

 Why Did Some Airlines Lag in Providing Wifi

 Nobody can say for sure.
 JetBlue pioneered live DirecTV service and experimented with free in-flight e-mail, IM and Internet access in 2007 and finally announced plans to equip its fleet on 2010.
 And Southwest rolled out a competing service to GoGo shortly after, following a series of tests on a limited number of aircraft.

 Due to bandwidth restrictions, VOIP calls on services such as Skype are prohibited, as is live video and audio streaming.
 Airlines can also restrict content that may offend passengers, although for now travelers are mainly limited by their sense of decency and decorum.